Arlett Tovar

-Club
+Club career

-Guadalajara, 2017–

 Tovar scored a header goal in the 36th minute of the final game of the championship final to help Chivas win 3–0 over Pachuca.
 She and her teammates were honored by the Governor of Jalisco the following month.
 The President of Mexico congratulated the team via Twitter.

-International
+International career

 Tovar has represented Mexico on the under-17 national team.
 She competed at the 2013 CONCACAF Women's U-17 Championship held in Jamaica and helped the team finish in first place after defeating the United States in penalty kicks.
 Tovar scored one of the penalties.
 With the win, Mexico secured their placement at the 2014 FIFA U-17 Women's World Cup.